mym0404/react-native-styled-system/CONTRIBUTING.md

 interested in contributing to the documentation, create pr as manual.

 > [!TIP]
-> Currently, the documentation project will be deployed if main branch pushed(released).
+> The documentation website will be deployed if main branch pushed(released).

 ## License